 – Squamous mucosa with lymphocytic esophagitis (see comment)

-COMMENT: The histologic sections show squamous mucosa with increased intraepithelial lymphocytes with a prominent lichenoid pattern of injury with numerous apoptotic keratinocytes (“Civatte bodies”).
-This pattern of injury is nonspecific and can be seen in association with gastroesophageal reflux (GERD), cutaneous lichen planus, contact mucositis, graft-versus-host disease, certain medications (including NSAIDs, among many others), viral infections, Crohn’s disease, and pill esophagitis.
+COMMENT: The esophageal biopsy shows squamous mucosa with increased intraepithelial lymphocytes with a prominent lichenoid pattern of injury with numerous apoptotic keratinocytes (“Civatte bodies”).
+This pattern of injury is nonspecific and can be seen in association with gastroesophageal reflux (GERD), cutaneous lichen planus, contact mucositis, graft-versus-host disease, certain medications (including NSAIDs, among many others), viral infections, Crohn’s disease, treated eosinophilic esophagitis, and pill esophagitis.
 An immunohistochemical stain for CMV is negative.
 Clinical and endoscopic correlation is recommended.

 Sloughing esophagitis